wkarges/post_to_sql/README.md

 The script used is not a plug-n-play.
 There are a number of variables you'll need to be sure to update in the [postunixtosql.py](postunixtosql.py) file.
 All of these required updates are called out in this tutorial.

+**NOTE:** This script is intended for use on Windows OS.
+Would likely require a multitide of code changes to be compatible with a non-Windows OS.

 ## Prerequisites

 * Download and install the latest version of [Python](https://www.python.org/downloads/).